Industry (American band): History

 Industry was founded as Industrial Complex in 1978 by Mercury Caronia (drummer, vocalist, keyboard player, composer and studio engineer), Andrew Geyer (guitarist) and Sean Kelly (bass guitarist and backing vocalist).
 The band's name was later changed to Industry.
 Caronia and Geyer worked with experimental electronic music, odd time signatures, tape loops, synthesizers and innovative guitar playing into various methods of recording.

 In 1981, Geyer and Kelly left the band.
 Guitarist Brian Unger, new lead singer Jon Carin and Rudy Perrone (who was previously in a progressive rock band called Cathedral, with Mercury Caronia) joined the group which signed to Capitol Records.

 The band's best-known single, "State of the Nation", entered the Swedish and Italian charts between 1983 and 1984, earning them a place as the support act for artists such as Billy Idol, Talk Talk and INXS.
 The second single from the same album, "Still of the Night", was less successful.
 The band split up in 1984.

 Post-split

 After the split, Carin started a successful session musician and solo career, becoming a permanent member of the Pink Floyd live band and co-writing Pink Floyd's hit single "Learning to Fly".
 Unger and Perrone went on to form their own bands.

-Reformation

-In October 2014, Mercury Caronia, Andy Geyer, Sean Kelly and Steven Northshield reformed as a band, naming themselves 'MASS', before changing the group's name back to 'Industry'.
-Many hours of unreleased studio recordings exist (new compositions from October 2014 to July 2016), but there is no anticipated release date for the material.
+Sean Kelly went on to work as an arranger and composer under the name Sean Robin (his middle name).